ijl/orjson/README.md

 To build on the stable channel, do not specify `--features=unstable-simd`.

-The project's own CI tests against `nightly-2022-01-17` and stable 1.54.
+The project's own CI tests against `nightly-2022-02-13` and stable 1.54.
 It is prudent to pin the nightly version because that channel can introduce breaking changes.

-orjson is tested for amd64 and aarch64 on Linux and amd64 on macOS and Windows.
-It may not work on 32-bit targets.
+orjson is tested for amd64, aarch64, and arm7 on Linux.
+It is tested for amd64 on macOS and ships an aarch64 wheel also supporting aarch64.
+For Windows is is tested on amd64.

 There are no runtime dependencies other than libc.